prezi/snakebasket/README.md

-# Snakebasket
+# snakebasket
 ===============

 ## In 50 words or less?

-snakebasket is recursive python package installer that makes multi-package python development a little easier.
+snakebasket is a recursive python package installer that makes multi-package python development a little easier.
 It's a layer on top of [pip](https://github.com/pypa/pip) that can resolve and install an entire dependency graph with a single command: `sb install`.

 ## Installation
 ---